 Being out in the open our guide kept us at a good distance and did not allow us to stay too long, mindful of not disturbing them.
 Explaining to me that the park didn’t have any specific written policies on how they interact with animals, what they did was try and follow generally accepted international guidelines, which for him simply meant treating the animals and their home with the respect they deserve.

 Unfortunately these guidelines are just that, guidelines.
 They are not universally binding yet, and there are no real set in stone international rules or laws that insist wildlife tourism or safaris must be run responsibly.
 But these guidelines have been written by experts in their field.
 Academics, scientists, conservationists and charities have given the minimum accepted standards that any wildlife tourism operator should abide by, and it is nice to see a wildlife tourism operator do just that.
 Not out of obligation, but out of a belief in that is how things should be.

-That same mindset ruled the second onshore excursion too, with the guides showing us to a large crop of boulders and telling us to wait.
+That same mindset ruled the second onshore excursion too, with the guides showing us to a large crop of boulders that acted as a natural wildlife hide and telling us to wait.
 Waiting wasn’t the most comfortable of things to do as the mid morning sun was still hot enough to turn the rocks into makeshift frying pans, but enduring the discomfort was worth it as eventually two elephants came into view through the trees, walking slowly to the clearing in front of us and simply relaxing in each others company.

 I could use a ton of superlatives to describe the experience of seeing genuinely wild elephants just going about their daily business, but to be perfectly honest none of them could do the experience any justice.